 Except in communities with some form of rent regulation, rent stabilization, or rent control your landlord does not need to give you a reason (although acting on discriminatory or retaliatory motives is illegal).
-A landlord can simply give you a written notice to move, allowing you one month as required by New York law and specifying the date on which your tenancy will end.
+A landlord can simply give you a written notice to move, allowing you 30 to 90 days, as required by New York law, and specifying the date on which your tenancy will end.

-New York tenants who want to get out of a month-to-month rental agreement must provide the same amount of notice (one month) as the landlord (unless the rental agreement provides for a shorter amount of notice).
+New York tenants who want to get out of a month-to-month rental agreement must provide one month's notice.
 Be sure to check your rental agreement which may require that your notice to end the tenancy be given on the first of the month or on another specific date.

 In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.